w0wp0

 • A theme.json partial with spacing, typography, and color tokens pulled from your brand configuration

-Upload the contents to your theme directory, and every exported pattern appears in the WordPress block inserter immediately.
+Upload the contents to your theme directory and every exported pattern appears in the WordPress block inserter immediately.
 No build tools, no compilation step.

 Section-by-Section Conversion Process

 2. Markup generation.
-Each section becomes valid wp:group block markup composed entirely of core Gutenberg blocks: paragraphs, headings, columns, buttons, images, and group containers.
+Each section becomes valid wp:group block markup composed entirely of core blocks: paragraphs, headings, columns, buttons, images, and group containers.

 What You Can Export

-You can select individual sections or export an entire page as a pattern collection:
+Select individual sections or export an entire page as a pattern collection:

-• CTA sections — single-action conversion blocks with headline, supporting copy, and one form or button.
+• CTA sections.
+Single-action conversion blocks with headline, supporting copy, and one form or button.

 Example Exported Block Pattern

-The exported block markup is a nested wp:group container holding a wp:heading block for the page title, a wp:paragraph for the subheading, and a wp:buttons group wrapping a single wp:button element.
-The entire group is wrapped in a wp:cover block that references the background image from your asset bundle.
-Spacing, font size, and color values are defined as theme.json presets rather than hard-coded CSS, so the pattern adapts to any destination theme's design tokens.
+Pattern name: wp0/hero-service-primary Category: Hero Sections Composition: A nested wp:group holding a wp:heading (H1), a wp:paragraph subheading, and a wp:buttons group wrapping one wp:button, all inside a wp:cover block referencing the background image from your asset bundle.
+Spacing, font size, and color are theme.json presets, not hard-coded CSS, so the pattern adapts to any destination theme.

-Teams following the approach in the Block-First Theme Creation Guide maintain a master pattern library in wp0, export updated versions on a quarterly cadence, and push them to client sites through their deployment pipeline.
-Because the markup uses only core Gutenberg blocks, the same exported library works across agency client sites running different themes — no rewriting for each builder ecosystem.
+A full service page export typically produces five to eight patterns (wp0/hero-service-primary, wp0/trust-strip-logos, wp0/service-grid-three-col, wp0/faq-accordion-schema, wp0/cta-single-action), each registered under its own inserter category.
+Teams following the Block-First Theme Creation Guide maintain a master pattern library in wp0 and push updated versions to client sites on a regular cadence.
+Because the markup is core-block only, the same library works across agency client sites running different themes with no rewriting.

 Editing Patterns After Import